sheldonucr/ee260_lab/lab4/README.md

   * Final Layout in Figure 51

----- week 2 check off
+---- until here for week 2 check off

-* week 3 checkoff
+---- week 3 checkoff

-  * TBA
+  * 5 design compiler report (timing, power, area, reference, and resource)

+  * Primetime power report (after run `report_power` at the last step)

+---- until here for week 3 check off

+  * (Optional) FullChip Synthesis (+extra credit)

 * Some of the issues if you have (One paragraph)